- Research is on the cutting edge of high technology

 The Technology Management Program's educational programs include classes in management, entrepreneurship, new product development, marketing, and much more taught by world-class scholars, highly successful business lecturers and entrepreneurs.

-The program's New Venture Competition (NVC) has launched new ventures including several EE senior year projects.
+TMP's New Venture Program has launched new ventures including several EE senior year projects.

 - What is the advantage of the combined Bachelor of Science / Master of Science degree program?